ut-ims-robotics/ur5_jog_arm/README.md

 Pull and build the packages in your catkin workspace:

-1. https://github.com/UTNuclearRoboticsPublic/jog_arm.git - Main jogger logic.
+1. https://github.com/ut-ims-robotics/jog_arm.git - Main jogger logic.
 Reccomended reading: https://wiki.ros.org/jog_arm

-2. https://github.com/ut-ims-robotics/ur5_force_control - (current repository) contains ur5_jog_arm package, which contains custom configuration for our specific ur5 configuration and launch files.

-3. https://github.com/ut-ims-robotics/keyboard_publisher - keyboard publisher, for testing the jogger with keyboard
+2. https://github.com/ut-ims-robotics/keyboard_publisher - keyboard publisher, for testing the jogger with keyboard

-4. https://github.com/ut-ims-robotics/ur5_path_planning - and every package that is described in readme of this repository
+3. https://github.com/ut-ims-robotics/ur5_path_planning - and every package that is described in readme of this repository

 ### Starting the jogger test scripts